International Men's Day: Singapore

 In 2008, a 19–21 November IMD event was organised in Singapore.
-The Adam Association organised a forum – Definition of a Man – which identified various problems men face at home such as communication issues, and how to overcome them.
+The Adam Association organised a forum—Definition of a Man—which identified various problems men face at home such as communication issues, and how to overcome them.
 Held in Malay, speakers included Maliki Osman, Parliamentary Secretary for National Development, and staff members from the Registry of Marriages.
 The forum was open to the public for free and was held at the Darussalam mosque along Commonwealth Avenue West.
 Another event, also part of International Men's Day, was the Admiralty Baby Genius and Kids' Fashion contest, held on Sunday at Woodlands.
 Jointly organised by Adam Association and Ace the Place Community Club Management Committee, activities included a diaper-changing contest for fathers.

 In 2009, the National Family Council launched the Singapore Dads for Life movement to support a man's role in co-parenting.
 As part of the event volunteers distributed men's 'toolkits' at more than 30 locations to mark International Men's Day.
 Another organisation, the Father's Action Network (FAN) also handed out "Dads for Life" toolkits and asked people to share personal stories of fatherhood which were placed online.

 Europe

 Bosnia and Herzegovina

-In 2011, The Society Development Association "Kap" initiated an inaugural International Men's Day programme for Bosnia-Herzegovina on 19 November.
+In 2011, The Society Development Association "Kap" initiated an inaugural International Men's Day programme for Bosnia and Herzegovina on 19 November.
 The goal of the public media campaign was to raise awareness about the health of men and boys, with other goals being the promotion of gender equality through a dialogue and common marking of this date, and noting positive male role models using examples from different areas of society.

 Denmark

 Men in Denmark formed a group which planned to hold their own International Men's Day celebration on 19 November 2010.
 The group's spokesman Martin Pavón said that IMD is not a political counterpart of Women's Day, nor in opposition to women.
-He stated, "We want to take this opportunity to promote everyday ordinary men who live clean and honest lives and contribute positively to society."
+He stated, "We want to take this opportunity to promote everyday ordinary men who live clean and honest lives and contribute positively to society".